mathemakitten/luigi-sentiment/README.md

 # luigi-sentiment
-Using Luigi to build a pipeline to map dependencies and train a sentiment classifier.
+Using Luigi to build a pipeline to map dependencies and train a classifier to analyze the sentiment of tweets.